 All Principal Investigators (PIs) and administrators at Harvard University within all schools, units, divisions, University-wide initiatives, and centers who are involved with the administration and conduct of federally-funded sponsored awards must comply with this policy.

 Principal Investigators (PIs) take primary responsibility for ensuring compliance with federal regulations as well as the monitoring of expenditures, timely correction of errors, and proper allocation of expenses.

-Grant managers and Department/Local level managing units (individuals responsible for account monitoring/management) assist PIs in the timely review and reconciliation of expenditures, prepare cost transfers and maintain adequate documentation of questionable costs, and ensure that all personnel engaged in the financial administration of federally funded sponsored awards are familiar with this policy; ensure that the costs transferred are allocable, allowable, and reasonable, prepare and submit timely approved cost transfer journals and the cost transfer form, and retain copies of all related supporting documentation in accordance with the University record retention regulations; responsible for approving all under 90 day1 cost transfers if granted “authorized approver” designation by their school/tub-level official.
+Grant managers and Department/Local level managing units (individuals responsible for account monitoring/management) assist PIs in the timely review and reconciliation of expenditures, prepare cost transfers and maintain adequate documentation of questionable costs, and ensure that all personnel engaged in the financial administration of federally funded sponsored awards are familiar with this policy; ensure that the costs transferred are allocable, allowable, and reasonable, prepare and submit timely approved Cost Transfer Form, Corrective Action Plan (CAP) if required, and retain copies of all related supporting documentation in accordance with the University record retention regulations; responsible for approving all under 90 day1 cost transfers if granted “authorized approver” designation by their school/tub-level official.
 If a cost transfer is rejected, it is the responsibility of the local level managing unit to ensure that the cost is removed and assigned to a non-sponsored account in a timely manner.

 Authorized approver(s) have the authority to sign under 90 day1 cost transfers.
 These individuals are approved by school/tub level officials and can only be assigned in local areas with sufficient internal control in place and no recent history of relevant internal or external audit findings.
 In the absence of a departmental authorized approver, this responsibility shifts to the school/tub level or to OSP.
 Individual schools may be more restrictive; consult your local school/tub level official for guidance.